-Management's Discussion and Analysis For the Year Ended December 31, 2018
+Management's Discussion and Analysis For the Year Ended December 31, 2019

-(i.e. sick, compensatory time, and vacation leave), are satisfied through paid time-off or termination payments.
-There is no repayment schedule for the net pension liability.
-As explained above, changes in pension benefits, contribution rates, and return on investments affect the balance of the net pension liability are outside the control of the local government.
 In the event that contributions, investment returns, and other changes are insufficient to keep up with required pension payments, State statute does not assign/identify the responsible party for the unfunded portion.
-Due to the unique nature of how the net pension liability is satisfied, this liability is separately identified within the long-term liability section of the statement of net position.
+Due to the unique nature of how the net pension or OPEB liability are satisfied, these liabilities are separately identified within the long-term liability section of the statement of net position.